Detroit bids for the Summer Olympics: 1976

-In the immediate aftermath of the Rome session, Matthaei and Hedge expressed confidence that Detroit would be back to bid for the 1976 Summer Olympics in four years.
+In the immediate aftermath of the Rome IOC session, Matthaei and Hedge expressed confidence that Detroit would be back to bid for the 1976 Summer Olympics in four years.
 Detroit was one of five cities shortlisted by the USOC as candidates for those Games in September 1967.
 However, on August 9, 1968, a month before the USOC was set to choose its nominee, Detroit withdrew its bid.
 In the aftermath of the infamous 1967 riots, and with the city's position as an industrial powerhouse beginning to decline, Mayor Cavanagh announced that he had informed the USOC that Detroit would not bid for the Olympics again "until we solve the more immediate problems of housing, education, employment and social welfare of our citizens."
 Fred Matthaei Jr. criticized the decision, saying that bidding once again "could provide both the physical facilities and the great psychological lift this city badly needs", but Cavanagh's announcement effectively put a permanent end to Detroit's 32-year campaign to host the Olympics.
 The USOC instead nominated Los Angeles' bid; Los Angeles was rejected for 1976 and 1980, but ultimately hosted the 1984 Summer Olympics.